usds/website/_projects/0008_medicaid.md

 carousel_title: "Cutting red tape for Americans renewing their health coverage"
 carousel_summary: "USDS worked with Center for Medicaid and CHIP Services to partner with state Medicaid agencies to help improve state eligibility and enrollment systems."
 carousel_image_name: project-medicaid-card.jpg
+# accessibility text for image
+carousel_image_alt_text: "Project photo"
+# Do not show on homepage yet
+carousel_show: false

 # Project detail page (Edit this)
 title: "Cutting red tape for Americans renewing their health coverage"